 - The target of a breaching bombardment pointed out to the garrison where an assault was to be mounted and enabled suitable counter-measures to be put in place and men assembled.
 The successful assaults on Badajoz were by the two forces that converted diversionary attacks into full assaults with no preparatory bombardment or other warning, with the result that the sections of the city perimeter attacked were poorly defended.

-- The Light Company of the 9th Regiment at the First Attack in the Storming of San Sebastian, on 25th July 1813, was led by Lieutenant Colin Campbell, later Lord Clyde and an important British commander in the Indian Mutiny.
+- The Forlorn Hope in the First Attack on 25th July 1813 in the Storming of San Sebastian, was led by Lieutenant Colin Campbell of the 9th Regiment, later Lord Clyde and an important British commander in the Indian Mutiny.
 Campbell was severely wounded during the attack.

 References for the Storming of San Sebastian:

 See the extensive list of references given at the end of the Peninsular War Index.

 The previous battle of the Peninsular War is the Battle of Vitoria